Assistant Professor of History

-I am currently working on a book titled “Flight of the Steel Toucans: Aeronautics and Colonization in Brazil’s Frontiers.”
-The book explores the role of science and technology, especially aviation, in the colonization of Brazil’s vast frontiers.
-It shows how popular culture, positivistic elites and a technocratic state came together in an almost religious belief that aviation was a solution to many of Brazil’s problems, and that the technology’s ability to conquer large distances would integrate the country’s distant territories.
+I recently completed a book manuscript titled “Flight of the Toucans: Aviation and the Conquest of the Amazon,” which explores the role of science and technology, especially aviation, in the colonization of Brazil’s vast frontiers.
+It shows how popular culture, positivistic elites, and a technocratic state came together in an almost religious belief that aviation was a solution to many of Brazil’s problems, and that the technology’s ability to conquer large distances would integrate the country’s distant territories.
 These ideological notions about aviation shaped the very development of the technology in Brazil.
 The application of these technocratic solutions, the book argues, created a unique frontier, with distant locations connected primarily by air, and where flying was commonplace for indigenous peoples.

 I have also written about what I call “guerilla technologies,” technical know-how and practices created by technicians and inventors at the margins of society and developed outside of, and often in conflict with, formal technologies and authorities.
 My forthcoming article “Fire in the Skies: Guerrilla Technologies, the Environment and Airspace in Brazil” (in Technology and Culture) explores this concept by following the history and contemporary practices of baloeiros, artisans mostly in Rio de Janeiro and São Paulo who practice the illegal art of launching hot air balloons.
 I have also written and directed a documentary film about the cultural phenomenon of criminalized hot air ballooning in Brazil.